ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 3. Set the proper owner/group with:
    * `chown jetty:root /opt/shibboleth-idp/conf/attributes/schac.xml`

-4. Change the `default-rules.xml` to include the new `schac.xml` file:
+4. Change the `default-rules.xml` to include the new `schac.xml` file in the list:
    * `vim /opt/shibboleth-idp/conf/attributes/default-rules.xml`

      ```xml